 Loss from 10% Decline

-\$ in millions At mber 31, 2022 At December 31, 2021
+\$ in millions At mber 31, 2023 At December 31, 2022

-Investments related to Investment Management activities \$ 431 \$ 407
+Investments related to Investment Management activities \$ 481 \$ 431

 Other investments:

-MUMSS 143 167
+MUMSS 134 143

-Other Firm investments 378 331
+Other Firm investments 399 378

 We have exposure to public and private companies through direct investments, as well as through funds that invest in these assets.
 These investments are predominantly equity positions with long investment horizons, a portion of which is for business facilitation purposes.
 The market risk related to these investments is measured by estimating the potential reduction in net revenues associated with a reasonably possible 10% decline in investment values and related impact on performance-based income, as applicable.
-Investments sensitivity changed between December 31, 2022 and December 31, 2021 with an increase in sensitivity in Other Firm investments primarily due to new investments in Community Reinvestment Act affordable housing, as well as lower sensitivity in MUMSS driven by Yen depreciation.